kumar-m97/learn-kubernetes/README.md

 ### Ingress:
 Ingress provides a way to expose your services to external clients outside the cluster.
 It acts as an external entry point to your applications and enables you to configure routing rules and load balancing for incoming traffic.
 For the Ingress resource to work, you need an Ingress controller deployed in your Kubernetes cluster.

+#### Random notes:
+##### --> You can define multiple rules on multiple hosts in a single Kubernetes Ingress YAML.Each rule can target a different host, and each host can have multiple paths (routes).

+##### --> annotations are used in Ingress.
+These are key–value metadata you add to control Ingress-controller-specific behavior.
+Kubernetes itself defines only basic routing: host path service port

+Everything advanced (SSL redirect, rewrites, auth, rate-limit, headers, timeouts, etc.) is done using annotations, and each Ingress controller (NGINX, ALB, Traefik, HAProxy) supports its own set.

+##### Example:
+annotations:
+  nginx.ingress.kubernetes.io/rewrite-target: /
+  nginx.ingress.kubernetes.io/ssl-redirect: "true"

+Here, rewrite-target does the rerouting of different endpoints. if we have defined path: /api and someone calls /api/users, the ingress will route it to /users.

+**Common Annotations:**
+nginx.ingress.kubernetes.io/rewrite-target	      Rewrite request path nginx.ingress.kubernetes.io/ssl-redirect	        Force HTTPS nginx.ingress.kubernetes.io/proxy-body-size	      Max upload size nginx.ingress.kubernetes.io/auth-type	            Enable basic auth nginx.ingress.kubernetes.io/limit-rps	            Rate limiting nginx.ingress.kubernetes.io/proxy-read-timeout	  Backend timeout nginx.ingress.kubernetes.io/enable-cors	          Enable CORS

 Check ingress.yml FYR

 ### ConfigMap: